-In working primarily with young people I am astonished in all aspects of the professional process; from referral to meeting parents and then meeting the young person themselves or networking with their wider world, how widespread the fantasy of anxiety and its root causes has permeated our daily life.
+In working primarily with young people I am astonished in all aspects of the professional process; from referral to meeting parents and then meeting the young person themselves or networking with their wider world, how widespread the fantasy of anxiety, anxiety therapy and its root causes has permeated our daily life.
 It has become a buzz word, often linked to another such word, ‘stress’.
 It seems there is a growing yet blinded understanding that both are intertwined and both are a sign solely of the need to cope better.
 I can appreciate fully that to manage and soothe our emotions is a very necessary and worthwhile endeavour, after all, we cannot begin to effect real change unless we can begin the journey of turning towards and healing what is a terrible emotional wound for us.
 However, it is only the first step in beginning this journey and never should it be assumed that coping is good enough when there is a full, loving and rich life awaiting us if we can make that commitment and be allowed to make that commitment by those around us.

 I am noticing too often that anxiety is seen as a stand-alone issue, floating in a vacuum, a phantom in a person’s life, untethered to them in any real way.
 The game is about exterminating the cause of pain but never to understand it as a sign of a wider issue…an unmet emotional issue.
 I urge you, be it parents, educators, social worker, mental health services, doctors, community/ youth organisations etc, invest in a young person’s future by giving them the resources to commit to their emotional health.
 If you take it seriously, they will too.